keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 Banded iron formation in the Hamersley Range, WA.
 Dated from the Neoarchaean to the Paleoproterozoic era.
 [James St. John](https://www.flickr.com/photos/jsjgeology/14872822457/), [CC BY 2.0]
 {:.figcaption}

 During this purge of iron from the oceans the sea surface was encrusted with ore layers up to a kilometer thick.
-We use the scabs of the oxidised ferrous sea to build out steel reinforced cities today.
+We use the scabs of the oxidised ferrous sea to build our steel reinforced cities today.

 ### ...and their kin choked